DavidCs9/DavidCs9/README.md

 - 👋 Hi, I’m @DavidCs9
 - 👀 I’m interested in full-stack development, machine learning and ethical hacking
-- 🌱 I’m currently learning front-end development
+- 🌱 I’m currently working as a software developer intern
-- 📫 How to reach me ... http://www.davidcastro.tech/
+- 📫 How to reach me ... http://www.davidcastro.site/

 <!---
 DavidCs9/DavidCs9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.